cameronattard/sso/docs/okta_provider_setup.md

 ### Assignments

 Lastly, any users that will be authenticating through SSO need to be assigned to this Application.
-They can be assigned via the "People" assignment and/or the "Groups" assignment within the Application settings itself.
+They can be assigned via the 'People' assignment and/or the 'Groups' assignment within the Application settings itself.

 **Note**: Only groups that are assigned to this app will be returned along with the `groups` scope/claim.